Oil3/Floating-Camera/Floating Camera/README.md

 Floating Camera was inspired from Chi Won's [FloatingMirror](https://github.com/iamchiwon/FloatingMirror/)

-Floating Camera was initially tought to check on _those weird noises_ that I heard downstairs most nights.
+Floating Camera was initially tought so I could check on _those weird noises_ that I heard downstairs most nights.

 Downstairs I have a powerhouse but broken screen macbookpro m1 max to which I connect via SSH or apple remote desktop/screen sharing to do all the Machine Learning work, and also to see from its iSight camera.